freshollie/TabletTalkLollipopPatch/README.md

 Tablet Talk is an app that allows you to answer the phone from a tablet, and has not been updated properly since 4.4.

+Without patching the APK the tablet talk app will just not answer.

 This source code will allow you to patch your own APK (for your phone) to answer the call correctly

 Requirements